mcmire/dotfiles/README.md

 * [surround][vim-surround] — a way to quickly surround text with quotes, parentheses, braces, etc.
 * [togglecursor][vim-togglecursor] — makes insert and command modes more
-  obvious by switching the cursor
+  obvious by switching the cursor when switching modes
-* [vim-textobj-rubyblock][vim-textobj-rubyblock] — adds Ruby blocks as text
-  objects so that they can be manipulated and selected just like words, paragraphs, etc.
-* [vim-css-color][vim-css-color] — highlights hex color strings in CSS files with the actual colors that they represent
+* [FastFold][fast-fold] — makes it actually possible to use `foldmethod=syntax`
+  in Ruby files without slowing Vim down to a halt

 [vim-plug]: https://github.com/junegunn/vim-plug
 [vim-nerdtree]: http://github.com/scrooloose/nerdtree